 If this is your first time using WebMaster Tools, you won’t see much.
-You’ll need to type your site’s URL into the little text box to add a site and then click the “Add Site” button.
+You’ll need to click the orange/red button “Add Property” and type your site’s URL into the little text box to add a site and then click the “Add ” button.

 Verifying Your Site(s):

 After adding the site, you’ll need to verify that it’s your site.
-There are two ways to do this, one is to upload a file with a cryptic name, it can be an empty file, only the name is important.
-The name will be given to you, just copy and paste it into a new file name.
-Or, you can add a meta tag to your home page.
+There are two ways to do this, one is to upload a file with a cryptic name, you used to create an empty file with the correct name, but now you can just download it from Google and then upload it to your site.
+Or, you can add a meta tag to your home page, you can do this by editing files, or, if using a CMS like WordPress, you can use a plugin, or, some themes have places to enter the info.
 Once you upload the file to your web site (or modify the home page with the meta tag), you click the “Verify” button and Google will check to see if the file or meta tag is there.
 If it finds it, then you’re verified and can access the information about your site.